Updated: July 2022

-We keep such information for eighteen months unless you before that time becomes a customer, qualify as an opportunity or subscribe to information of Scrive.
+We keep such information for eighteen months unless you before that time become a customer, qualify as an opportunity or subscribe to information of Scrive.

 Processing of information provided to us for recruitment purposes

-Scrive will process the information you provide to us for a job application, for recruitment purposes during the specific recruitment process and within a year from the end of such recruitment process.
+Scrive will process the information you provide to us for a job application, for recruitment purposes during the specific recruitment process and up to two years from the end of such recruitment process.